stimpy77/log2el/README.md

 If a div with an id of "log" is used, which is the default container, and the optional log2el CSS is used, then the console will appear fix-positioned at the bottom of the window.

-The gutter is not selectable.
+The gutter is not selectable when using the log2el CSS.
 This makes it easier to copy multiple lines of console logs without capturing the log numbers in the gutter.